VoltCruelerz/OwlMarble-Magic/classes/fighter/Fighter.md

 ## Unconquerable - 17 [Updated]

 Starting at 17th level, when you’re in great peril, you can tap into a deep well of resilience within yourself.
-When you use your Indomitable feature, you can also use your Second Wind feature, which heals you before any effects from the saving throw.
+When you use your Indomitable feature, you automatically succeed on the saving throw.

 ## Perfected Form - 19 [New]